Properties of black holes in non-linear electrodynamics: Discussion

 \section{Discussion}

 In this paper, we have explored the consequences of the exotic geometries that can arise in NLED black holes.
 Taking the analytic magnetic black hole solution \cite{Croney:2025} as an exemplar, we have found near horizon additional null rings and near-horizon static observers.
 We also noted the rich structure of light rays near the horizon using the effective optical geometry approach.
+While this approach is a useful shorthand for deriving the main behaviour of photon trajectories via the characteristics of the electromagnetic perturbation equations, it should be noted that if the geodesics become too strongly curved the applicability of this method is not so clear \cite{Schellstede:2016zue}.

 The additional structure of the geodesic effective potential is hidden behind the outer barrier associated with the unstable light ring, and therefore may not be accessible to generic trajectories.
 Nevertheless, partial transmission through the barrier, or scatter of photons from the local environment, could allow this region to become populated over large timescales.
 This raises the possibility of an instability as photons become trapped in this region, leading to an accumulation of energy density, as suggested in \cite{Cardoso2014,Cunha_2017, cunha2025}.
 We explored the impact of a shell of radiation around the black hole, which is readily computed using the Israel junction conditions \cite{Israel:1966rt}.
 The radiation wall, with an equation of state $p = \rho/2$, matches an inner magnetic geometry to an outer one with mass incremented by the energy in the shell.
 This indicates that as the shell accumulates energy, the outer mass increases until there is a critical mass at which the horizon of the exterior geometry can no longer sit inside the shell as the ``jumping horizon'' phenomenon has taken place.
 Of course, the horizon does not literally ``jump'', rather, the teleological nature of the black hole horizon means that the shell is consumed by the expanding black hole from the point of view of an asymptotic observer.
 We leave the calculation of instability timescales to future work.